It's time to

 Thick supermarket or boutique-style plastic bags will be phased out.
 There are alternatives for these and the timing of this ban allows retailers to source alternatives and inform customers.

 Single-use plastic beverage containers (including coffee cups) offer convenience for consumers, but these items and their attachments (such as lids and beverage plugs) have limited recovery and recycling pathways.
+Fibre and other compostable, or non-plastic recyclable or reusable alternatives can replace single-use plastic food containers with various alternatives already available and in use.

 Expanded polystyrene cups, bowls, plates and clamshell containers were prohibited from sale, supply and distribution in South Australia on 1 March 2022.
 Other expanded polystyrene (EPS) consumer food and beverage containers in the market (e.g. gelato tubs) will also be banned.
-EPS trays used for meat, fruit and other food items for retail sale will be phased out.

 Plastic confetti will be phased out in South Australia.
 The interpretation of what constitutes confetti will be defined in regulations to follow.